iakashsrivastava/cards/README.md

 Tried to include concepts such as functional components, hooks, code splitting, suspense, type checking.

-Addressed issues which can occur due to fast searching of cards.Application is bootstrapped using create-react-app and typescript.
+Addressed issues which can occur due to fast searching of cards.

 ### Known Issue